pinzonjulian/ux-for-lean-startups-notes/README.md

 ## Chapter one: Early validation
 Key concepts:
-1. A market is a groupo of people you think might want to buy your producto.
+1. A market is a group of people you think might want to buy your product.
 2. A problem is the reason those people are going to use your product.
 3. A product is simply the way that you're going to solve the users's problem.